InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/service-vs-library.md

 ## Known Instances

 * Europace AG
 * Flutter Entertainment: A [Flutter InnerSource application](https://innersource.flutter.com/start/setup-ci/) has a shared code "service" repository with cross-team contribution and CI pipeline to build and publish a shared release artefact.
 Each adopting team has a "deployment config" repository defining their own deployment.
-This is driven by varying regulatory requirements, service and incident management practices and infrastructure skillsets in different areas of the business.
+This is driven by varying regulatory requirements, service and incident management practices and infrastructure skill sets in different areas of the business.

 ## Status